-In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period(s) and, therefore, will not be recognized as an outflow of resources (expense/expenditure) until then.
-The County has three items that qualify for reporting in this category.
+In addition to assets, the Statement of Net Position reports a separate section for deferred outflows of resources.
+This separate financial statement element represents a consumption of net assets that applies to a future period(s) and, therefore, will not be recognized as an outflow of resources (expense/expenditure) until then.
+The County has four items that qualify for reporting in this category.
 The County has deferred outflows of resources related to the recording of changes in its net pension liability and total OPEB liability.
 Certain changes in the net pension liability and total OPEB liability are recognized as pension and OPEB expense over time instead of all being recognized in the year of occurrence.
 Experience differences result from periodic studies by the County's actuary, which adjust the net pension liability and total OPEB liability for actual experience for certain trend information that was previously assumed, for example, the assumed dates of retirement of plan members.
 These experience differences are recorded as deferred outflows of resources and are amortized into pension and OPEB expense over the expected remaining service lives of plan members.
+Also, the difference between projected investment return on investments and actual return on investments is also deferred and amortized against expense over the expected remaining service lives of plan members.
 Changes in actuarial assumptions, which adjust the net pension liability and total OPEB liability, are also recorded as deferred outflows of resources and are amortized into pension and OPEB expense over the expected remaining service lives of plan members.